rithikkumar2108/ocular_sensus/README.md

     Get immediate help during emergencies

+It is built entirely for auditory and tactile interaction.
+It’s a holistic, AI-powered solution designed for true independence of visually impaired people including all the essential features.

-✨ Key Features
+### Key Features

-    🧠 Environmental Analysis
+    **Environmental Analysis**
     Uses AI to analyze surroundings and audibly describe what’s nearby.
     Detects objects, people, signs, and hazards.
 Users can ask questions like:

         “Where is the bottle in front of me?”
         Output: “It’s on the shelf to your right.”

-    🗺️ Navigation
+    **Navigation**
     GPS navigation with Google Maps integration.
     Directional guidance is provided via gentle haptic feedback and audio cues to ensure smooth travel.

-    🚨 Emergency System
+    **Emergency System**
-    A built-in emergency button sends the user’s location to a secure server.
+    A built-in emergency system sends the user’s location to a secure server in case of emergency

         Local responders are notified immediately.